Overview of the Whistler Archive

 How to find material from the Whistler Archive

 - Browse through a list of the printed items in the Whistler Archive; or, use the rare books search to locate a specific item.
-Note that the books from Whistler's library consist of items numbered Sp Coll Whistler 1-199.
+Note that the books from Whistler's own library consist of items numbered Sp Coll Whistler 1 to 199.

 - Browse through a list of manuscript material in the collection by viewing the Whistler Archive fonds record, clicking on the links provided for the different series in the 'arrangement' section, then clicking on 'list series content' for each specific section.
 Or, to locate a specific item, use the manuscripts search.